MBHB U.S.-EU Privacy Shield

-To ensure compliance with the Privacy Shield Principles, MBHB will, at no cost to the individual, investigate and work to resolve any privacy concerns raised by the individual via email to MBHB’s Privacy Officer (Privacy@mbhb.com) arising from its collection, review and/or production of any materials that may be subject to EU Privacy Laws.
+To ensure compliance with the Privacy Shield Principles, MBHB will, at no cost to the individual, investigate and work to resolve any privacy concerns raised by the individual via email to MBHB’s Privacy Officer (Privacy@mbhb.com) arising from its collection, review and/or production of any materials that may be subject to EU Privacy Laws and Swiss Privacy Laws.
 All attorneys and staff are informed of these procedures.
 Failure to follow these procedures will result in appropriate discipline to ensure compliance.

 In compliance with the Privacy Shield Principles, MBHB commits to resolve complaints about our collection or use of your personal information.
-EU individuals with inquiries or complaints regarding our Private Shield policy should first contact MBHB at:
+EU and Swiss individuals with inquiries or complaints regarding our Private Shield policy should first contact MBHB at:

 MBHB Privacy Officer